For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 5. Be concise

-If you start waffling to fill out the 4,000 characters, unis will notice.
+If you start waffling to fill out each question, unis will notice.
 Your personal statement should be filled with interesting points that present you as a well-rounded and capable applicant.
 The best way to do this is to write concisely.

 This is especially important if you feel like 4,000 characters aren't enough for you to effectively describe yourself.
 It can be done.
 You just need to work on your wording.